 Due to an overwhelming demand from patients with symptoms of NCS we have developed a web based, self help program for recovery from NCS to make help more readily available to a larger population.
 The process of recovery will now be more economically feasible by cutting out travel expenses and accommodations to our facility in Arizona.
 This will be especially useful to patients with limited resources and those traveling from foreign countries.
 All steps of the program include every aspect of recovery.
 By following the 6 step protocol you will join the hundreds of others who have fully recovered from this devastating disease.
 Please feel free to read the NCS testimonials from our patients who have recovered from the disease.
 Included in the recovery program is a support group who has recovered from NCS who have volunteered to help other victims of NCS and to shed light on the recovery process and the realization that this is a situation that can be resolved.

 The NCS Protocol includes a digital document that is emailed to you upon purchase.
 It is a step by step informational document that, if followed, will eradicate Morgellons disease (NCS).
 It includes your first month of treatment which includes a topical and internal detoxifier that will help dry up any sores if present.
 Also included are liquid detox products and sublingual tabs.
 There are 4 products in all included in the treatment program.
 Also recommended in the protocol are vitamins that support detoxification (most can be purchased in a good multi vitamin).
 Another step in the protocol is to do a specialized blood test which tests your blood against every chemical that is used in any dental procedure and determines if you are “highly reactive”, moderately reactive” or least reactive” to that chemical.
 It is done by an outside lab and the fees are paid directly to them.
+You must be off of antibiotics for 30 days before doing the blood draw.
 This is the most important step as it will determine the source of your NCS.
 If your source of NCS is not dental we have another “unknown toxins” or “hair analysis” test that we can have run for you.
 There is also reference to lymphatic massage which will help your detoxification process by breaking down the toxins into smaller molecules that are more easily emitted.

 HOW MUCH WILL THIS ALL COST?